 In the simplest sense, the neuron consists of a cell body, axons, and dendrites.

-Contains the nucleus and is the site of metabolic activity.
+The cell body contains the nucleus and is the site of metabolic activity.
 Most of the neurotransmitters that will eventually be released at the synapse are synthesized here.

-These are small projections from the cell body that serve a receptive role in the physiology of the neuron.
+These are small projections from the cell body that serves a receptive role in the physiology of the neuron.
 They receive incoming signals from other neurons and relay them to the cell body, where the signals are integrated, and a response will be initiated.

 Generally, the outflow tract of the neuron.
 It is a cylindrical tube that is covered by the axolemma and is supported by neurofilaments and microtubules.
 The microtubules will help to transport the neurotransmitters from the cell body down to the pre-synaptic terminal, where they will be released.